Felix-Phi/Ultrasat-Skysurvey/README.md

 ### Data
 The `Data` folder contains text files from external sources, mostly from Yossi Shvartzvald regarding ULTRASAT specifics, as well as the UV-improved SALT3 template by Qinan Wang.

-## Instructions
+## Instructions:
-To adapt the simulation for another type of transients, I would expect the following steps to run the code.
+To adapt the simulation for **another type of transients**, I would expect the following steps to run the code.
 Note that the current code does not fully support all of these steps, so modifications might be required:

 0. **Read the documentation** about [transients](https://skysurvey.readthedocs.io/en/latest/quickstart/quickstart_target.html) in the Skysurvey wiki.
 1. **Import the template** of the transient you want to simulate to the `Data` folder.
 Update the path in `config.yaml` under `template_directory`.
 Optionally, modify names in `templates.py` and `config.yaml` as needed.